 Explore medical studies and find a study near you

 Trials with healthy volunteers are designed to develop new knowledge rather than to provide direct benefit.
-If you are a healthy adult, aged 18 or above, you can apply to be considered for paid participation in phase 1 interventional clinical trial studies.
+If you are a healthy adult, aged 18 or above, you can apply to be considered for paid participation in Phase I clinical trial studies.

 What is a clinical trial?